dmmagdal/NaturalLanguageProcessing/README.md

  - **DetectFakeNews**: An example using BERT and LSTM models to determine which news articles are fake news (by title).
  - **NeuralSearch**: A submodule that focuses on indexing and searching texts with techniques such as TF-IDF, text similarity with levenshtein diestance, and BERT embeddings.
+ - **TextSummarization**: An example using primarily Pegasus model to summarize texts.

 ### Updating the Repo